dsuh93/Tappdout/README.md

   }
 ```
 - the result:  ![avg ratings bar](https://github.com/dsuh93/Tappdout/blob/main/app/assets/images/avg%20rating%20example.PNG)

+# Technologies
+Tappdout was build on a stack using Ruby on Rails and PostgreSQL for backend framework, and Javascript, specifically React and Redux for the frontend components.
+Majority of the styling was done with SCSS.
+AWS was used to store and access image assets.

 # Another Round!
 Look forward to these new features to be added soon to your Tappdout experience:
 - Comment on a check-in